A selection of current and past clients:

 California Film Institute

-Developing internal planning tools and systems to aide in aligning ongoing operations between departments in support of the organization’s strategic objectives.
-Creating a reference document for Board members to understand their roles, responsibilities and to codify Committee structures and procedures.
-Developing an Emergency Succession plan for the Institute.
-CFI produces the Mill Valley Film Festival and operates the Smith Rafael Film Center.
+Projects for CFI have included: Developing internal planning tools and systems to aide in aligning ongoing operations between departments in support of the organization’s strategic objectives; creating a reference document for Board members to understand their roles, responsibilities and to codify Committee structures and procedures; developing an Emergency Succession plan for the Institute.
+CFI produces the Mill Valley Film Festival and operates the Smith Rafael Film Center & facilitating an after-action wrap meeting with the full 40 person staff or the Mill Valley Film Festival.

 One Found Sound